worldwidepixel/badger-new/SECURITY.md

 ## Reporting a Vulnerability

+Please use GitHub's in-built reporting feature.
-Please send an email to contact (cat mroaw) worldwidepixel (dot) ca detailing the issue.
+If this is not possible, please send an email to contact (cat mroaw) worldwidepixel (dot) ca detailing the issue.